PDS-Lab/GearDB/README.md

 ## 2 Compilation and Run
-We use zonefs to replace the read and write interfaces of the HM-SMR.Zonefs is a simple file system for Western Digital, and we don't know if the code can be open source.
+We use zonefs to replace the read and write interfaces of the HM-SMR.
+Zonefs is a simple file system for Western Digital, and we don't know if the code can be open source.

 Zonefs is a very simple file system exposing each zone of a zoned block device